Entry

 Although scholars disagree regarding the exact path of Hernando De Soto’s expedition in the Southeast, all agree that the Spaniard passed through Piedmont and western North Carolina.

-Ayllon, Lucas Vasques de (1475-1526)
+Lucas Vasques de Ayllon (1475-1526)

 A lawyer and nobleman from Spain, Lucas Vasques de Ayllon sponsored the first Spanish explorations (three total) of what became North Carolina.
 He also discovered Chesapeake Bay and established San Miguel de Guandape, a settlement near what would be Jamestown.
 The wild horses of Shackleford Banks (near Beaufort) are reminders of Ayllon’s explorations and failed attempts to settle in the land.